Working with a CPA from Business Start Up to Maturity

 A commonly told statistic is that most start up businesses are no longer in business after five years.
 One reason is because these businesses did not include in their planning phase a focus on costs, realistic budgets, and financial projections.
 They also most likely did not have a complete understanding of the proper accounting for their activities during these start up years.
 A business owner may keep receipts or a running tally of expenses to date, but rarely do they apply the right accounting methods to these transactions.
 Too often this results in cash flow shortages, surprises at tax time, and other problems that the business wasn’t prepared for.

 Working with a CPA or accountant can help your business avoid these issues in its early years.
 With properly prepared financial statement projections, accurate cash flow vs. income expectations, and strong bookkeeping practices, the business will have a fair representation of its performance.
-This information can be used for financial decision making, growth planning, or product analysis.
+This information is useful for financial decision making, growth planning, or product analysis.
 Cash accumulation and distribution timing, gross margins, expected earnings, and more are all important financial insights to be aware of.

 Even if you are not quite ready to work with an accountant full time when beginning operations, one can help you set up your beginning accounting system, including chart of accounts and allocation schedules, so that you have the tools necessary to properly maintain your own accounting information from the start.
 At LC Solutions Michigan PLLC, we offer clients operating under Michigan’s MMFLA beginning setup like this.
 This allows proper recording of cost of goods sold and other accounting necessities particular to the industry.
 Services can be transitioned into full bookkeeping, monthly review, and tax return preparation and planning as your business evolves.